 Recipe variations

-Depending on the cheesecake's doneness, you can get it creamy, creamy with the oozy raw-like center, or firm resembling regular cheesecakes, each with its own perks.
+Texture: Depending on the cheesecake's doneness, you can get it creamy, creamy with the oozy raw-like center, or firm, resembling regular cheesecakes, each with its own perks.

 - Bake the cheesecake as recommended and serve it at room temperature to get the creamy texture.

-- Bake the dessert slightly less than advised and chill well before slicing to achieve the raw texture.
+- Bake the dessert slightly less than advised and chill well before slicing for raw texture.
 Once chilled, bring it to the counter 30 minutes before serving.

 - To get the firm-textured cheesecake, bake it as recommended and chill it for at least 12 hours.
 Then, slice it cold from the fridge.

-Don't limit yourself to one type of flavor.
-As per the inventor of burnt cheesecake, Chef Rivera,
+Flavors: Don't limit yourself to one type of flavor.

 And if you ever want to make mini Basque cheesecake, there is a recipe on the blog.

-Serve Burnt Basque cheesecake on a serving plate, keeping the browned baking paper: it brings a rustic look.
+Serve it on a serving plate, keeping the browned baking paper: it brings a rustic look.

-It is best served at room temperature with a glass of Pedro Ximenez sherry wine (the most popular pairing) or other sweet Spanish wine.
+It is best served at room temperature with chocolate sauce, a glass of Pedro Ximenez sherry wine, or other nice dessert wine.

 Storing and freezing

 Store the cooled Basque cheesecake in an airtight container in the refrigerator for up to 3 days.
-Make sure to bring it to room temperature for at least 30 minutes, better longer, before serving.
+Bring it to room temperature for at least 30 minutes, better longer, before serving.

 To freeze cheesecake slices individually, wrap each in cling film and aluminum foil and freeze for up to 3 months.